jordan139/340CT/README.md

 What we are using:

   Methodology – SCRUM
-  java (netbeans) - Layered Architecture
+  java (netbeans) - Layered Architecture\n
   Class diagram - for each functionality
   Report evaluating the groups approach to using the methodology Justification